 The NFSA acknowledges that David Donaldson, the first-ever director of the Sydney Film Festival (1954), has been a driving force for some years in the search for the original version of Captain Thunderbolt.
 The NFSA has discussed with David, and with the Sydney Film Festival, ideas behind the 2010 search for Captain Thunderbolt as well as Australia’s 'Lost’ Films: Search & Rescue.
 The NFSA thanks them both for their inspiration and advice.

 The NFSA is searching for the original, uncut version of the feature film Captain Thunderbolt (1953), Cecil Holmes (director), Australia, as the focus for a broader search for Australia’s lost films, called Australia’s 'Lost’ Films: Search & Rescue.

-From information on original film cans, the NFSA holds what is believed to be a 53 minute television edit version.
+From information on original film cans, the NFSA holds what is believed to be a 53-minute television edit version on 16mm film.
 The original theatrical release had a running time of 69 minutes (Cooper 1981).

 What do we mean by 'lost’?